Baldwin II of Flanders: Marriage

-Between 893 and 899, Baldwin II married Ælfthryth (or Elftrude or Elfrida), the daughter of King Alfred the Great of Wessex.
+Between 893 and 899, Baldwin II married Ælfthryth (or Elftrude or Elfrida or Elftrudis), the daughter of King Alfred the Great of Wessex.
 The immediate goal of that Anglo-Flemish alliance was to help Baldwin control the lower Canche River valley.
-They had four children: Count Arnulf I of Flanders (c.
-890–964), Count Adalulf of Boulogne (c.
-890–933), Ealswid, and Ermentrud.

 Death

-When the Abbey came under the jurisdiction of Archbishop Fulk of Reims in 900, Baldwin had the archbishop assassinated and was excommunicated by Pope Benedict IV.
-When his attempts to expand further into the upper Somme River valley were opposed by Herbert I, Count of Vermandois, Baldwin had the count assassinated as well.
-Baldwin died on 10 September 918, at Blandijnberg (near Ghent) and was succeeded by his eldest son, Arnulf I of Flanders.
+Baldwin died on 10 September 918.
+Some of his warriors wanted to bury him at the same location as his father in the Abbey of Saint-Bertain, but as this abbey did not allow women to enter even after their death, and since his wife Elftrudis wanted to be buried next to him, Baldwin was finally buried at Saint Peter's Abbey in Ghent.
+This burial started a tradition that would last five generations, making Ghent the necropolis of the early Count of Flanders.

+Baldwin was succeeded by his eldest son, Arnulf I of Flanders.
 His younger son, Adalulf, became the first Count of Boulogne.

 Family

-Baldwin II was married to Ælfthryth, daughter of Alfred the Great, and had children:
+Baldwin II was married to Ælfthryth, daughter of Alfred the Great, and had four children: